Thorong La Pass Trek

 Highlights of the Thorong La Pass Trek

-• Thorong La Pass: Conquer the challenging ascent to Thorong La Pass at 5,416 meters, offering panoramic views of the Annapurna and Dhaulagiri ranges.
+• Thorong La Pass: Cross the legendary Thorong La Pass at 5,416 meters (17,769 feet), one of the highest trekking passes in the world, offering panoramic views of the Annapurna and Dhaulagiri mountain ranges.

 Itinerary